aubreypc/cs203-S2019-conduct/conduct.md

     * Communicate about work in progress and personal time constraints.
     * Share any encountered problem immediately so the team can work toward a solution.
     * Critique the idea pitched, not the person pitching it.
-  * *Team Leads Shall*
+  * *Team leads Shall*
     * Give updates on all decision making to keep everyone involved.
-    * Communicate deadlines and expectations to team members.
+    * Communicate deadlines and expectations to all team members.
     * Meet with team members regularly to assess progress and participation.
 * **Unacceptable Communication (U):**
   * *No member shall*
-    * Participate in off task or inappropriate conversations in slack channels.
+    * Participate in off task or inappropriate conversations in Slack channels.
     * Criticize other team members for decisions or performance.
     * Make comments that may be interpreted as abusive or unnecessarily negative.
     * Make unhelpful and negative comments about members or decisions made.
-  * *No Team Lead Shall*
+  * *No team lead Shall*
     * Manipulate members to perform their tasks for them
     * Abuse leadership role to make members complete work unrelated to the class work
-    * Abuse leadership role to berate or act negatively towards team members.
+    * Abuse leadership role to berate or act negatively towards any team members.

 ## Participation